program--/fipio/cran-comments.md

 ## Resubmission

 This is a resubmission.
-This version includes new features and fixes some issues.
+This version includes new features and bugfixes.
 See the NEWS.md file for details.

 ## Test environments